What Is Uniswap?

 Uniswap was developed and launched by Hayden Adams back in 2018, with version 2.0 being released in 2020 to add direct trading support between any ERC20 tokens.
-That same year, Uniswap would launch its own token: UNI.
+That same year, Uniswap launched its own token: UNI.

 What is the Purpose of Uniswap (UNI)?

-Uniswap was created as a solution to the issues experienced by centralized exchanges in the form of the low offer on cryptocurrencies, trading limitations, low efficiency and accessibility, and security risks.
+Uniswap was created to solve the issues experienced by centralized exchanges in the form of low offers on cryptocurrencies, trading limitations, low efficiency and accessibility, and security risks.

 The decentralization of the protocol would also allow the launching of new cryptocurrencies by providing them with a platform to be traded in, which had been an issue for small projects looking to be listed in the big centralized exchanges.